- Device42-ServiceNow Integration

 The Device42 ServiceNow Integration connects Device42 to ServiceNow.
 The integration enables users to seamlessly add Device42’s IT infrastructure management capabilities to their ServiceNow solution for an enhanced IT experience.

 Using the Device42-ServiceNow integration connector, ServiceNow users can synchronize Device42’s enhanced asset management and tracking capabilities to their ServiceNow IP-enabled configuration items (CI) data maintained inside ServiceNow’s Configuration Management Database (CMDB).
-This synchronization can be manually refreshed at any time by the user and also scheduled for automatic refresh at user-defined intervals.
+This synchronization can be manually refreshed at any time by the user and also scheduled for an automatic refresh at user-defined intervals.

 ServiceNow Integration — Technical Overview

 Managing ServiceNow Data Sources

 Each ServiceNow data source points to one data source endpoint.
-From ServiceNow, the URI endpoints look like this:
+From ServiceNow, the URI endpoints look something like this:

 The general request flow is as follows: